waterstone15/flame-lib/README.md

 ### Update

 To make an update, create a partial-instance with just the `id` of the relevant model.
-Then use the `update` function to update specific fields.
+Then use `update()` to update specific fields.

 ```javascript
 var john = Person.create({